FREE Product Research Kit

 In order for an invention to be patentable your invention must be new meaning you have a new part, element, feature, or step in a process as compared to other products, services or publications currently on the market.
 So how do you perform thorough and accurate product research?
 What is product research?
 Have you found all the related, competing, or similar products or services currently on the market?
 Let ISK teach you.

-ISK’s Product Research download will walk you step-by-step through the proper procedure to perform competing product or service research with instructions, research products forms, product analysis tools, and samples created by Patent Attorney Mat Grell using his inventions DripID® and Sneaker Doodle™ to show you an easy to follow do-it-yourself approach to privately research your invention.
+ISK’s Research of Existing Products download will walk you step-by-step through the proper procedure to perform competing product or service research with instructions, research products forms, product analysis tools, and samples created by Patent Attorney Mat Grell using his inventions DripID® and Sneaker Doodle™ to show you an easy to follow do-it-yourself approach to privately research your invention.
 Get started today!

 What is product research?